-- The Safeguarding and Child Protection Policy - The Behaviour Policy. - We recognise that peer on peer abuse can manifest itself in many ways such as: - Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Abuse in intimate personal relationships between peers; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include and online element which facilitates, threatens and/or encourages sexual violence); - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi nude mages and or videos (also known as sexting or youth produced sexual imagery); - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and

-Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-In areas where gangs are prevalent, older students may attempt to recruit younger pupils using any or all of the above methods.
-Young people suffering from sexual exploitation themselves may be forced to recruit other young people under threat of violence.

-Criminal exploitations of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
+- Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Consensual and non-consensual sharing of nudes and semi-nude mages and or videos (also known as sexting or youth produced sexual imagery); - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 1.5 In areas where gangs are prevalent, older students may attempt to recruit younger pupils using any or all of the above methods.
+Young people suffering from sexual exploitation themselves may be forced to recruit other young people under threat of violence. - 1.6 Criminal exploitations of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.

-Vulnerable Groups
+2. Vulnerable Groups

-We recognise that all children are at risk but that some groups are more vulnerable than others and includes:

-- A child with additional needs and disabilities; - A child living with domestic abuse; - A child who is at risk of/suffering significant harm; - A child who is at risk of/or is been exploited or at risk of exploited (CRE, CSE) - A looked after child; - A child who goes missing or is missing education; - Children who identifies as or are perceived as LGBTQI+ and/or any of the protective characteristics;

-Research tells us that girls are more frequently identified as been abused by their peers and more likely to experience unwanted sexual touching, and sexual harassment.
-They often are exploited into gangs and are victims of sexual violence when in gangs.

-However, we are aware as a school that these are behaviours not just confined to girls.
-Boys are less likely to report intimate relationship abuse and may display other behaviour such as anti- social/criminal behaviours.
+- 2.1 We recognise that all children are at risk but that some groups are more vulnerable than others and includes: - A child with additional needs and disabilities; - A child living with domestic abuse; - A child who is at risk of/suffering significant harm; - A child who is at risk of/or is been exploited or at risk of exploited (CRE, CSE) - A looked after child; - A child who goes missing or is missing education; - Children who identifies as or are perceived as LGBTQI+ and/or any of the protective characteristics; - 2.2 Research tells us that girls are more frequently identified as been abused by their peers and more likely to experience unwanted sexual touching, and sexual harassment.
+They often are exploited into gangs and are victims of sexual violence when in gangs. - 2.3 However, we are aware as a school that these are behaviours not just confined to girls.
+Boys are less likely to report intimate relationship abuse and may display other behaviour such as anti-social/criminal behaviours.
 Boys are more likely to be exploited /entrapped into gangs and subject to violence as a result of gang culture.